-The Second Series A Bonds maturing in the years 2008 to 2017, inclusive, are not subject to redemption.
-The Second Series A Bonds, or portions thereof in integral multiples of \$5,000, maturing on and after August 1, 2018, are subject to redemption at the option of the Commonwealth prior to scheduled maturity on and after August 1, 2017, as a whole or in part at any time and from time to time, in any order of maturity determined by the Commonwealth and by lot within a maturity in such manner as the Commonwealth in its discretion may determine, on at least 30 days' (but not more than 60 days') notice, at a redemption price equal to par (100% of stated principal amount) plus accrued interest to the date fixed for redemption.
+The First Series Bonds maturing in the years 2009 to 2018, inclusive, are not subject to redemption prior to maturity.
+The Bonds, or portions thereof in integral multiples of \$5,000, maturing on and after May 15, 2019, are subject to redemption at the option of the Commonwealth prior to scheduled maturity on and after May 15, 2018, as a whole or in part at any time and from time to time, in any order of maturity determined by the Commonwealth and by lot within a maturity in such manner as the Commonwealth in its discretion may determine, on at least 30 days (but not more than 60 days') notice, at a redemption price equal to par (100% of stated principal amount) plus accrued interest to the date fixed for redemption.